A root canal therapy is necessary when the inside of the tooth and area around it becomes infected due to cracking, deep decay or injury.

 Why have root canal therapy?

-- The visible face of the tooth can then capped with a crown or complex filling depending on the strength of the remaining natural tooth structure and your requirements.
+- The visible face of the tooth can then be capped with a crown or complex filling depending on the strength of the remaining natural tooth structure and your requirements.

-Root Canal Melbourne
+Root canal treatment in Melbourne

-Our success rate is extremely high as we have invested in specific training in endodontic treatments.
+At Iris Dental, our success rate is extremely high as we have invested in specific training in endodontic treatments.
 Our practice has also installed new tools and equipment that allow our dentists to perform advanced diagnosis and treatment as each case is quite different:

-For very complex cases where the canals are twisted and deep, we do refer our patients to our specialist partners who can ensure that the treatment is successful.
+For very complex cases where the canals are twisted and deep, we do refer our patients to our specialist endodontist partners who can ensure that the treatment is successful.
 You can then return to our practice to finish the procedure with options such as strengthening crowns and other options.